wadhah101/GL5-projet-devops/README.md

 ## Ingress

-Ingress is handled with azure application gateway controller
+Ingress is handled with azure application gateway controller and is set up at the terraform stack level.

 Adding these annotations to ingress resources will trigger the azure app gateway operator.